Cyclone Vardah

-Very Severe Cyclonic Storm Vardah (Note: The name was suggested by Pakistan, which refers to the red rose in Urdu.) (/'vɑːrdə/) was the fourth cyclonic storm, as well as the most intense tropical cyclone of the 2016 North Indian Ocean cyclone season.
-The remnants of the system later regenerated into Depression ARB 02 in the Arabian Sea.
-The system struck the Andaman and Nicobar Islands, as well as South India, before later affecting Somalia.
+Very Severe Cyclonic Storm Vardah (Note: The name Vardah (Urdu: وردہ, [ʋərdɑː]) was contributed by Pakistan and means "rose" in Urdu.) was the fourth cyclonic storm, as well as the most intense tropical cyclone of the 2016 North Indian Ocean cyclone season.
+The system struck the Andaman and Nicobar Islands and South India before its remnants later led to the formation of Depression ARB 02 in the Arabian Sea.

 Originating as a low-pressure area near the Malay Peninsula on 3 December, the storm was designated a depression on 6 December.
 It gradually intensified into a Deep Depression on the following day, skirting off the Andaman and Nicobar Islands, and intensified into a Cyclonic Storm on 8 December.
 Maintaining a generally westward track thereafter, Vardah consolidated into a Severe Cyclonic Storm on 9 December, before peaking as a Very Severe Cyclonic Storm, with 3-minute sustained winds of 80 mph, and a minimum central pressure of 975 hPa, on 11 December.
 Weakening into a Severe Cyclonic Storm, Vardah made landfall close to Chennai on the following day, and degenerated into remnant low on 13 December.
-However, on 14 December, the remnants of Vardah emerged in the Arabian Sea, before regenerating into Depression ARB 02 on 17 December.
-On 18 December, the system weakened back to a well-marked low off the coast of Somalia, before moving ashore on the next day and dissipating.
+The next day, its remnants emerged in the Arabian Sea, where it eventually led to the formation of Depression ARB 02 on 17 December, a separate system according to the India Meteorological Department (IMD), that lasted until early 18 December.